StephenSmith8/SQL-Creating-A-Table/README.md

 Created a SQL table using fictional data.

-This roject included performing the following SQL tasks:
+This project included performing the following SQL tasks:
 - Creating a table with three columns
 - Inserting records into the table with 'INSERT INTO'
 - Altering records in the table with UPDATE statements